handyteddy/RedTeam/content/posts/cybersoc-ctf.md

 ## CyberSOC CTF Challenge

-The CyberSOC challenge is a quite interesting test of **patience, perseverance, and the stock ability to think** The challenge claims a link is hidden in the provided image, A link to which the challenge will be started.
+The CyberSOC challenge is a quite interesting test of **patience, perseverance, and the stock ability to think** , The challenge claims a link is hidden in the provided image, a link to which the challenge will be started.

 {{< figure src="/images/cybersocctf/hidden.jpg">}}

-My initial thought was **"Security by Obscurity"** which led me to believe certain information was hidden in the images either in metadata or hidden in bits of unused data of the image file.
+My initial thought was **"Security by Obscurity"** which led me to believe certain information was hidden in the image either in metadata or hidden in bits of unused data of the image file.

-So therefore i tried extracting metadata using Exiftool, and Checking for hidden data using Steg-analysis like Steghide and Stegoveritas …All to no Avail
+So therefore i tried extracting metadata using **Exiftool**, and Checking for hidden data using Steg-analysis tools like **Steghide** and **Stegoveritas** …All to no Avail

 Paying a little attention the image, we notice a `Join🛡️.ws` , The Shield emoji is similar to Cybersoc logo, so i initially started by substituting the "Shield emoji" for "Cybersoc"
 Below is the list of domains i tried
 `joincybersoc.ws` `joincs.ws` `joincybersocafrica.ws` `join.cybersoc.ws`
-amongst several others domain iterations, after several minutes i paid attention to the .ws landing page and noticed the "Register Your .WS Domain 🙂.ws" as in the image below
+amongst several others domain iterations,

+after several minutes i paid attention to the .ws landing page and noticed the `Register Your .WS Domain 🙂.ws` as in the image below

 {{< figure src="/images/cybersocctf/wslanding.png">}}